JanHerca/urantiapedia/output/wikijs/en/article/The_Urantian/The_Urantian_1989_07.md

 The testimony of your faith, when humbly rendered in a thoughtful, wise, loving, considerate, tasteful and timely manner, can help the spirit touch the heart of another, particularly if that other is truly your friend.

 By comparison, the factual theology, philosophy, and cosmology of _The URANTIA Book_ will strike many people as strange and unacceptable.
-Yet, it is in this one special area that readers of The URANTLA Book provide an otherwise unavailable service with important spiritual implications for those who will listen.
+Yet, it is in this one special area that readers of The URANTIA Book provide an otherwise unavailable service with important spiritual implications for those who will listen.

 ## Introducing The Book To Others